-Reports on levels of private equity investment into European companies including splits by stage focus, syndication and sectors.
+Reports on levels of private equity and venture capital investment into European companies, including splits by stage focus, syndication and sectors.
 Investments are shown by the location of the investment firm (Industry Statistics) and the location of the portfolio company (Market Statistics).

 The total equity amount invested in European companies increased by 7% year-on-year to €80.6bn in 2018, the highest level recorded to date.
 The number of companies receiving investment also achieved a new record, increasing by 7% to over 7,800, 86% of which were SMEs.

 Buyout investment increased by 10% year-on-year to €58.8bn, while the number of companies backed in buyout transactions rose by 3% to 1,285.
 Larger transactions of more than €150m in equity surpassed the previous year by 14% at €31.4bn, representing a 53% share of the buyout market in 2018.
 Mid-market buyouts (€15m-€150m in equity) increased by 8% to €23.1bn, taking a 39% market share.
 By sector, business products and services received 26% of total buyout investment, followed by consumer goods and services (20%), ICT (15%) and biotech and healthcare (14%).